Norman Vincent Peale: Theological critique

-Political controversies
+Political issues

-Peale and rightist/anti-semitic claims
+Peale and the Committee for Constitutional Government

-For a time, Peale was acting Chairman and Secretary of the National Committee to Uphold Constitutional Government (NCUCG), a pressure group opposed to Franklin Roosevelt's policies.
-In 1938, he was summoned by a Senate Committee Investigating Lobbying Activities, to answer questions concerning the NCUCG's activities.
+In 1942, Peale replaced Samuel B. Pettengill as the chairman of the National Committee to Uphold Constitutional Government (NCUCG).
+The NCUCG was a pressure group opposed to Franklin Roosevelt's policies.
+In 1945, Peale was succeeded by Willford I. King as chairman of the NCUCG.

-Also. late in 1938, Peale appeared with Elizabeth Dilling, the Reverend Edward Lodge Curran, Francisco Franco, and other figures at a "Mass Meeting and Pro-American Rally" (on October 30), at the Commodore Hotel in New York; this event was later described by Arthur Derounian (John Roy Carlson) in his 1943 book Under Cover.
-Rev. Curran was a known supporter of Franco and other right-wing causes, as well as being "an anti‐communist and... an advocate of the, 'social justice' credo of Father [Charles] Coughlin, who was eventually ordered, off the air by his superiors" (and who Peale had earlier called out and harshly criticized for his "bizarre demogogy" in 1935).
-Peale claimed to have been distressed by Derounian's book, that he had been badgered into giving the convocation (a pre-meeting prayer) by a parishioner, and that he had no idea of the nature of the rally.
-He further claimed to be particularly distressed at the association with Dilling.
-He considered but as was advised against filing a defamation case against the publisher, Putnam's, as it was not feasible given the fact that he had in fact delivered the convocation as described.
+In 1938, Peale appeared with Elizabeth Dilling, and Reverend Edward Lodge Curran at a "Mass Meeting and Pro-American Rally" at the Commodore Hotel in New York.
+Curran was widely known as an "anti‐communist" and a supporter of American isolationism.
+An article in The Daily Worker described the event as an "anti-Semitic rally", with New York representative John J. O'Connor and Fritz Kuhn, leader of the German American Bund, in attendance at the rally as well.
+The event was also described by John Roy Carlson in his 1943 book Under Cover: My Four Years in the Nazi Underworld of America as a "pro-American mass meeting sponsored by more than 50 patriotic organizations."
+Peale said that he was distressed by Carlson's book; that he had been badgered into giving the invocation by a parishioner, and that he had no idea of the nature of the rally.
+He considered but was advised against filing a defamation case against the publisher, Putnam's, as it was not feasible given the fact that he had in fact delivered the invocation as described.

-In 1943, after the U.S. entry into World War II, Peale preached a sermon denouncing antisemitism and demanding that the government and church take steps to "stamp it out."
-As late as 1944, Peale was still described as the Chairman of the Committee for Constitutional Government, and had his signature appended to its publications.
+In 1943, after the U.S. entry into World War II, Peale preached a sermon denouncing anti-semitism and urging that the government and church take steps to "stamp it out."